Compare: Steel vs. Aluminum Trailer Frames & Beams

 Cost

-Aluminum may be a lot lighter, but it’s also much more expensive.
-Unfortunately, this is one of the main reasons you don’t see more Aluminum trailer.
+Aluminum may be a lot lighter, but it is also much more expensive.
+Unfortunately, this is one of the main reasons we don’t see more Aluminum trailer.
 How much more?
 Well, that depends on the market of the moment.
 Steel and Aluminum prices fluctuate because they are both a commodity.

 From above, and from the Posts on Deflection, when we factor in stiffness, an Aluminum beam that is reasonably equivalent to the 5″ steel beam is the 8″ I-Beam (8″ X 4.00″ X .270″).
 That cost is $34.28 per foot — almost 3 times the cost of the steel beam — but, it weighs roughly half as much (127 lbs).